xmartlabs/fountain/README.md

 The `Listing` component should be provided by the repository.
 The `ViewModel`, can use the different `Listing` elements, provided by the repository, to show the data and the network changes in the UI.

-You can take a look at the [example project](/app) to see how it work.
+You can take a look at the [example project](/app) to see how everything comes together.

 ## Getting involved